 You will be required to take an at interview assessment.
 You will also be requested to provide two marked essays following your application.
-Candidates have two interviews, one of which concentrates on Politics and the other on History.
+Candidates will have one or two interviews, which will involve questions on Politics and History.

 In the first year the college organises classes to help with the transition from school to university and to introduce students to important themes in the humanities and social sciences.

 "The History and Politics joint degree allows you to study two related and highly engaging subjects at the same time, thus giving you a broader perspective on each by revealing new dimensions of the subjects, such as the influence of political thought in history.
 Queens' is one of the friendliest Cambridge colleges and both the staff and students are extremely kind and helpful."

 “Being part of the new History and Politics Tripos is extremely exciting.
 It can seem scary to be part of a new subject, but the support given by staff and fellow students, as well as their enthusiasm, keeps the degree both interesting and fun.”